James1345/Sedenion/README.txt

 This project uses libraries from the jruby project

-To install, download all files, and place them all in the same folder.

-start a command prompt/console/terminal
+extract all files to a folder

-cd to the folder with the files
+cd to the folder

 run the following command:
-	java -jar alexandria.jar
+	java -jar euclid.jar